Noah Phelps: Trenton and Princeton

 At about this time Phelps raised a militia company mostly at his own expense, and was appointed captain.
-He served under Col. Ward, was at Fort Lee, joined General George Washington's army, and was at the battles of Trenton and Princeton.
-Later he acted as commissary, and after the war was chosen Maj.
+He served under Col. Ward, and was at Fort Lee.
+After joining General George Washington's army, he was at the battles of Trenton and Princeton.
+Later he acted as commissary.
+In that role, he had to provide troops with all manner of supplies, including guns and bayonets, clothing, "victualing and liquor," and lodgings for his troops and horses.
+After the war he was chosen Maj.
 Gen. of militia.

-As commissary, he supplied troops with all manner of supplies, including guns and bayonets, clothing, "victualing and liquor," and lodgings for his troops and horses.